njkaiser/ME495_Embedded_Systems_Final_Project/README.md

 ### Gripper Control
 The grabbing of objects is accomplished using the [grab_object_miss_detecting.py][22] node.
 After the vision processing node  coordinates of the bottles, gripper will go to the corresponding grabbing position.
 Then IR sensor data is taken by subscribing to `/robot/range/right_hand_range/state` topic with `Range` message type.
 This message will give us the x coordinate of object in gripper frame.
-Then using [move.py](https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project/blob/9554cc2bbe60da78325f366dd5018dc12ccd75ec/src/move.py) to move gripper towards the bottles.
+Then using `move.py` to move gripper towards the bottles.
 Once the distance between bottle and gripper sensor is less than 0.06, it will stop and then close the gripper.

 Some difficulties were encountered when incorporate with IR sensor.
-Since it is a few centermeters off the center frame of the camera, it will be at a slightly different y axis value as detected by the camera.
+Since it is a few centimeters off the center frame of the camera, it will be at a slightly different y axis value as detected by the camera.
 And since our object bottles are fairly thin columns, sometimes it will not see the bottle.
 Thus, we set a threshold of the max IR sensor data to be 0.2 and average values over 20 samples.
 This somehow increase our chance of successfully detecting objects.

 After call the [close](https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project/blob/9554cc2bbe60da78325f366dd5018dc12ccd75ec/src/grab_object_miss_detecting.py#L93) function of the gripper, a service call to a custom service [grasp_status](https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project/blob/9554cc2bbe60da78325f366dd5018dc12ccd75ec/srv/grasp_status.srv) is invoked.
 This service contain one input and one output.
 It takes an integer 1 or 0 to tell it close() function was being called.
 Then it will detect if the object is actully being successfully grabbed.
 If it is, then return int 1, otherwise 0.
 The service server [check_holding_object.py](https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project/blob/9554cc2bbe60da78325f366dd5018dc12ccd75ec/src/check_holding_object.py) has two criteria, position and force, to determine if an object is being grabbed.
 Gripper has force and position function will check the status of the gripper end.
 If no force/very small force is deteced or very close position between two grippers, it will know that grasping failed.
 Note that here all the parameters of object size/force being used are all determined by repeating tests and then hard coded into.